KristinaSinAnd/yugioh-backend/README.md

 > Unpacking objects: 100% (10/10), done.
 ```
 7. Create a new file in your Resources folder callled "application.properties".
-8. Enter the following information in your "application.properties" file, modifying the variables to match your host, database, username and password:
+8. Enter the following information in your "application.properties" file, modifying the variables to match your host, database, usernames and passwords:

 ```bash
 spring.datasource.driver-class-name=com.mysql.cj.jdbc.Driver